ANF Rehabilitation Centers Treat 13,200 Drug Addicts - UrduPoint

 Two leading treatment and rehabilitation centres, working under the Anti Narcotics Force, in Islamabad and Karachi have so far treated around 13,200 drug addicts

-The center, established in 2005 in Islamabad Capital Territory, has so far rehabilitated 6652 drug addicts, a senior ANF official said.
+The centre, established in 2005 in Islamabad Capital Territory, has so far rehabilitated 6652 drug addicts, a senior ANF official said.

-The Federal capital centre is consisted of 45-bed hospital, while the Karachi hospital has the capacity to accommodate 205 patients including 25 female and juveniles each.
+The Federal capital centre is consisting of 45-bed hospital and the Karachi hospital has the capacity to accommodate 205 patients including 25 female and juveniles each.

 The Karachi hospital is being managed by the Sindh government.